-- (1) In oral examination components, candidates are required show that they are able to identify interconnections within the subject of the examination and relate specific problems to these interconnections.
-Furthermore, candidates should demonstrate that they have adequate fundamental knowledge relating to their academic programme. - (2) Generally, oral examinations are carried out by two examiners, or an examiner and a qualified observer. - (3) An oral examination lasts between 30 and 60 minutes.

-(4) The topics examined and the results of the oral examination must be recorded in a written report.
+- (1) In oral examinations, candidates should be able to prove that they are able to identify interrelationships within the examination subject matter and relate specified problems to these interrelationships.
+Furthermore, candidates should demonstrate that they have adequate fundamental knowledge relating to their academic programme. - (2) Generally, oral examinations are carried out by two examiners, or an examiner and a qualified observer. - (3) An oral examination lasts between 30 and 60 minutes. - (4) The topics examined and the results of the oral examination must be recorded in a written report.
 Following the oral examination, candidates must be notified of examination results.